rpalival/smart_contacts/README.md

 # Smart Contacts Management System
 > [!IMPORTANT]
-> The project is in progress and README.md will be often updated accordingly.
+> The project is in up and running and live link is: https://smartcontacts.rajpalival.me/home.
+> Since the new user has to verify his email unless he/she is signing in using google or GitHub,
+> So I have created a dummy user for testing purposes.
+> Email: admin@gmail.com
+> Password: admin
 ## Project Overview

 Smart Contacts Management System is a web-based application that allows users to manage their contacts effectively.
 The application provides features like creating, reading, updating, and deleting contacts.
 It also supports OAuth2 authentication with Google and GitHub, alongside custom login logic.
-The application is built using Java, Spring Boot, Spring MVC pattern, Thymeleaf, Vanilla JavaScript and Flowbite UI.
+The application is built using Java, Spring Boot, Spring MVC pattern, Thymeleaf, Vanilla JavaScript and Flow bite UI.

 ## Key Features